3mma-mack/Riboviz-honours/add-new-dataset.md

 Riboviz runs using transcriptome style annotation files rather than genome style annotation files, as this reduces problems later on in the data analysis that would be cause by splicing.
 If transcriptome fasta and gff files are available to download then great!
 If not, then these can be created from genome style fasta and gff files using the Rscript 'create_files_for_riboviz.R' available [here](https://github.com/riboviz/riboviz/blob/create_riboviz_style_cds_gff_acope3-278/rscripts/create_files_for_riboviz.R).
 This code may need to be adapted to fit different research questions and is still in development, but is definitely a good starting point.

-this can be run using the command:
+This can be run using the command:

 `Rscript --vanilla rscripts/create_files_for_riboviz.R `